 The value of troponin or CK MB measurement in electrical injury is unclear.
 Baseline and 12 hour troponin measurement may be carried out if high risk features are present.
 The clinical significance of elevated troponin is uncertain.

 Monitoring of the foetus by cardiotochography (CTG) is advisable for pregnant women over 22 weeks gestation.
 An obstetric consultation should also be obtained.

-The management of electrical injuries within the emergency department and the prehospital setting can be complex.
+The management of severe lightning injuries within the emergency department and the prehospital setting can be complex.
 Patients may require advanced life support with immediate treatment of cardiac dysrhythmias In addition simultaneous treatment and assessment is required for associated injuries.

 Management of cardio respiratory arrest

 Initial management follows standard basic advanced life support principles.
 Likely causes may include:

 - Current induced dysrhythmia (ventricular fibrillation or ventricular tachycardia, though asystole is the commonest rhythm after lightning strike)

 - Hypoxic cardiac arrest (respiratory muscle tetany, centrally mediated apnoea)